isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-08-11-post-uncovering-the-biotech-investment-boom.md

 ---
 *Presented by SGInnovate*
-*Partnered with Biotech Connection Singapore, Singapore Global Network, US Embassy in Singapore* *In support of Singapore Week of Innovation and Technology (SWITCH) 2021*
+*Partnered with Biotech Connection Singapore, Singapore Global Network, US Embassy in Singapore* *As part of Singapore Week of Innovation and Technology (SWITCH) 2021*

 #### About